schollz/bol/README.md

 # Purposeful neglectfulness

-- I purposely do not want to store diffs, since I'd like to optionally add an entry at any point in time without rebuilding (rebasing) history.
+- Diffs will not be stored.
+I'd like to optionally add an entry at any point in time without rebuilding (rebasing) history.
+- Files can not be deleted.
+It makes synchronization easier and also the disk cost of words is VERY small so its fine to store tons of text files (~1000's)

 # API